Data Valuation Without Training of a Model: Data Valuation through Complexity Gap Score

 To evaluate the ability of the CG-score in identifying important examples, we design data pruning experiments, similar to those in \citet{shapley, EL2N}.
 We evaluate our score on three public datasets, FMNIST, CIFAR-10/100 and train ResNet networks \citep{resnet}, ResNet18 for FMNIST and CIFAR-10 and ResNet50 for CIFAR-100 dataset, respectively.
 As baseline methods for data valuation, we use three state-of-the-art scores, C-score \citep{cscore}, EL2N \citep{EL2N}, and Forgetting score \citep{forgetting}, all of which require training of models for computation.
 On the contrary, our score is a data-centric measure and independent on the model.
 More details on the baselines and experiments are summarized in Appendix \S\ref{sec:details}.

-In Figure \ref{fig:pruning_exp}, the first row shows the test accuracy of the model trained with different subset sizes, when low-scoring (regular) examples are removed first, and the second row shows the similar result but when high-scoring (irregular) examples are removed first.
-We report the mean of the result after three independent runs, and the shaded regions indicate the standard deviation.
-The red-curve (random) is the result when randomly ordered examples are used.
-We can observe that when removing low-scoring examples first, networks maintain the test accuracy (with less than 1\% drop) compared to the case of training with the full dataset up to significant removing portions, for example, 40\% for CIFAR-10 and 20\% for CIFAR-100 with the CG-score.
-Especially, our CG-score, which does not require any training of a model, can achieve competitive performances as the other baseline methods and it also significantly outperforms the random baseline.
-When we remove the high-scoring examples first, the test accuracy drops most rapidly for the CG-score curve, implying that examples with the high CG-score are essential part of the data governing the generalization of the model.
+In Figure \ref{fig:pruning_exp}, the first row shows the test accuracy of the model trained with different subset sizes when low-scoring (regular) examples are removed first, while the second row shows the similar result but when high-scoring (irregular) examples are removed first.
+We report the mean of the result after {five} independent runs, and the shaded regions indicate the standard deviation.
+The gray line (full dataset) represents the results when all data is used, while the red curve (random) represents the results when examples are randomly removed.
+We can observe that when removing low-scoring examples first, networks maintain the test accuracy up to significant removing portions, i.e., 40\% for CIFAR-10 and 20\% for CIFAR-100 with less than 1\% test accuracy drop.
+Our CG-score, which does not require any training of a model, can achieve competitive performances as the other baseline methods and it also significantly outperforms the random baseline.
+When removing the high-scoring examples first, the test accuracy drops most rapidly for the CG-score curve, implying that examples with the high CG-score are essential part of the data governing the generalization of the model.